BitSlayers/W5-BitSlayers/README.md

   - Put all the contents of the repository to your **xampp/htdocs/**
   - Import DB's from **databaseExports** folder to your phpmyadminpanel
   - Navigate to **localhost/W5-BitSlayers/index.php** (Assuming you haven't changed the repo name or manually navigate to localhost)
-  - For the Full Experience it is advised that you make some posts with the images give in the **testimg** folder becuase out of the box, site needs some posts for full Experience
+  - For the Full Experience it is advised that you make some posts with the images given in the **testimg** folder because out of the box, site needs some posts for full Experience